emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: Salinity readings at CSUN vs URI (36 range vs 40 psu range..).
 Test batch effect.
 Calibrated with 50 mS/cm solution and then the probe was reading at ~55 when measuring the same solution post-calibration.
 Calibrated to two point 12.9 mS/cm and 1413 uS/cm and the probe was reading 36-37 psu range.
 Closer to what was run at CSUN.
 *Resolution*: We might need to re-measure psu of previous samples done at URI.

-*Issue:* POC-248 titration "NOT OK" from LabX output.
+*Issue:* January TP 1: POC-248, POR-83 titration "NOT OK" from LabX output.
-*Resolution*:

-*Issue*: Address variation in initials and blanks.
-*Resolution*: Cross comparison between initial 1 and 2, across days to see variation, and the same for the blanks.
-More of a reminder to do than an active issue (unless there is larger variation than expected).
+*Resolution*: Double check these TA values to see if outlier.

+*Issue*: 50 mL empty falcon tube bottles once done are sitting in the completed bin.
+*Resolution*: Figure out the waste protocol for these bottles since they had mercuric chloride in them.
+Wait until processing is done to get rid of them.
+More of a reminder than an active issue.

+*Issue*: In script, where does the umol.cm2.hr calc come from? (deltaTA/2)*(1.023)*((vol.L*1000)/surface.area.cm2)*(1/timediff)*(1/1000)

 ### Closed Issues

+*Issue*: We are currently copy and pasting into `Timepoint#_TA_Data` in urol timeseries repo.
+*Resolution*: Emma created a new script for calc rates that pulls in raw files.

 *Issue*: All September bottles have been processed but there are several blank and initials that we do not have accounted for.
 Cross reference again with those bottles done at CSUN and in-field notes.
 *Resolution*: Ariana and Emma are currently chatting about the best way to go about this.
 Some bottles spilled in transport but we don't think these are them.
 Turns out my code wasn't pulling all the California bottles done.
 The only missing samples from September are and Initial1_20200909_1 and POR-240_20200913_5.
 There are 2 Initial1_20200912_3 bottles/TA values (one bottle at URI but two TA values - one done at URI and one done in CA).